hawkiq/livewire-hwkUI/README.md

 ## 🗂️ Using NPM Assets (Optional)

-if you prefer using npm packages you can set `false` to every plugin in config file then install packages to use for example
+If you prefer using npm packages, you can disable the plugins in the config file (set to false) and install the required packages:
 ```bash
  npm install @popperjs/core @eonasdan/tempus-dominus